 Ecological Benefits of Hemp Rope

-It’s popularity today is mainly based on its ecological effect.
+Its popularity today is mainly based on its ecological effect.
 In this regard, let’s describe in what ways it would bring human civilization closer to a more eco-friendly future:

 - Minimal Resource Use: Hemp grows quicker while requiring less water, sans chemical fertilizers or pesticides.